schibsted/strongbox/README.md

 For more examples please see [the Wiki](https://github.com/schibsted/strongbox/wiki/Fetch-Secrets-With-the-CLI).

 #### Java SDK
 The following is from the [example repo](https://github.com/schibsted/strongbox-examples/tree/master/sdk).
-Add the Gradle dependency (make sure you have added the repository)
+Add the Gradle dependency (make sure you have added the jcenter repository)
 ```
-compile 'com.schibsted.security:strongbox-sdk:0.2.0'
+compile 'com.schibsted.security:strongbox-sdk:0.2.1'
 ```

 Then retrieve the Secret using